-Before this year's HLPF, UN Member States began negotiating the Ministerial Declaration.
+The Ministerial Declaration: Before this year's HLPF, UN Member States have begun negotiating the Political Declaration.
 It will be adopted during the Opening Session of the HLPF.
 The Ministerial Declaration provides a platform for political leadership, guidance and recommendations for follow-up and review of the SDGs and reinforces the commitments of countries to the implementation of the SDGs.
-This year's Ministerial Declaration draft can be found here.